aliclark/the_wooden_sword/Nothing is a Contradiction.md

 ## Discussion

 This philosophical argument aims to serve as part of a map, but a map is not the territory.
-The Buddha's Eightfold Path and Mindfulness and Descartes's "I think, therefore I am" are better tools for understanding the territory, the experience of existing.
+The Buddha's Eightfold Path and Mindfulness and Descartes's "I think, therefore I am" are (perhaps) better tools for understanding the territory, the experience of existing.

 For similar reasons, I think that of the above the Mind (Only) interpretation of existence is perhaps the most helpful orientation, or God and a Genesis-based interpretation for the theologically inclined.